nikahmadz/dark-switch/README.md

 ***

-Some website does not support dark mode or use a single theme while neglecting the other.
+Some website does not support dark mode or use single theme while neglecting other modes.
 The **Dark Switch** button can force website to choose your desired background.
 Allowing you to switch between dark and light theme.

 > **[Visit website](https://nikahmadz.github.io/dark-switch) for demo**